starsite/FileMaker-Swift/FIAS-Swift-AppDelegate-walkthrough.md

 ### Terminal: Get Object Reference To SwiftAppDel

-When you've successfully landed in `MyProject.app`, do this:
+When you've successfully landed in the `MyProject.app` directory, do this:
-<pre>otool -o MyProject</pre>
+<pre>objdump -all-headers MyProject</pre>

-This outputs metadata for the `MyProject` Unix executable inside of `MyProject.app`.

-Check the output for a reference like `_TtC4MyProject10SwiftAppDel`.
-Copy this value to the clipboard.
-Include the leading underscore.
+This outputs a ton of metadata for the `MyProject` Unix executable inside of `MyProject.app`.
+What we need is a symbolic name of our AppDelegate.
+Do a find, `[Command] + [F]`, and search for `_OBJC_CLASS_`.
+Don't forget the underscores.
+Depending on the folder stucture of your project, you may need to `[Command] + [G]` a couple times to cycle through the matches.
+What you're looking for is something like this:

+<pre>_OBJC_CLASS_$__TtC4MyProject10SwiftAppDelegate</pre>

+The value we need here is the `TtC4MyProject10SwiftAppDelegate`.
+Copy it to your clipboard.

 - - -

 ### Xcode: Update FIAS Config File

-Return to Xcode, open `configFile.txt` from the Project Navigator, and update these settings:
+Return to Xcode, select `configFile.txt` from the Project Navigator, and update these settings:

 ```
 launchSolution           = PlaceHolder.fmp12 (or your solution file)
 solution CopyOption      = 1
-applicationDelegateClass = _TtC4MyProject10SwiftAppDel   // yours may have a different name
+applicationDelegateClass = _TtC4MyProject10SwiftAppDelegate   // Include a leading underscore, this is not optional
 ```

 - - -